Frequently Asked Questions About Texting

-Yes, contacts can send the word ‘UNSTOP’ to your toll-free number to “opt-in” to receiving text messages again.
+Yes, contacts can send the word ‘UNSTOP’ to your text number to “opt-in” to receiving text messages again.

-What happens if someone tries to call my toll-free text number?
+What happens if someone tries to call my text number?

-If you’ve been assigned a toll-free text number from Text-Em-All, a message will play for anyone who calls the number explaining that the number is for text messages only.
+- If you’ve been assigned a text number from Text-Em-All, a message will play for anyone who calls the number explaining that the number is for text messages only.

-If we’ve text enabled a toll-free number that you own, the number will operate normally just as it would if anyone were to call your toll-free number.
+- If we’ve text enabled a number that you own, the number will operate normally.
+People will still be able to call the number.

 Can we determine who gets texts and who gets a call?

 Our system is programmed to send a text to all cell phone numbers provided if you choose “text only” or “voice and text” as your message type.
 If you have contacts in your account with cell phones who don’t want to receive a text, we suggest creating a ‘voice only’ group within your contacts.
 When sending messages to this group, you’ll want to select ‘voice only’ as the message type.
 You’ll do the same for numbers that express a preference for texts.

 Can I have more than one text number?

 Can I send texts from my own local landline number?

 We are happy to assist you in text enabling your local, landline number (also called a long code).
 Keep in mind, however, that local number texting is designed for small-batch and 1-to-1 (person-to-person) messaging.
 Due to this distinction, United States phone carriers restrict and monitor messages sent over local numbers.
 View this article to learn more about local, number texting and its limitations.

 Can I send images or attachments via text?

 Users on both of our plans can send images in their text messages.
 Files must be .jpeg or .png.
 For Pay-As-You-Go users, all outgoing messages that include an image will cost an additional credit per recipient.
 For Monthly users, all outgoing messages that include an image will cost an additional 5 cents per recipient.